iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> Update: month and a half after i installed the app and there are only 1% users across VA.
+Time to uninstall it.
+Anything that helps to fight covid gets 5 star and to those believing in looney tunes and conspiracy theories think about what you carry in your pocket (cell phone) or have on a shelf at home (alexa).
+Either you give your phone permission or not do you really think professional IT person can't make a virus go around your blocked permissions?<br> :date: __2020-09-27 15:29:08__

 > This was a tough situation it was like it was almost a virus and I still don't know if it was because I still can't use my Facebook or my messenger and it kind of makes me upset but it said it is it takes 3 business days and we'll find out so I'll give it 3 days 3 days goes quick<br> :date: __2020-09-10 20:28:58__

 > It is fine but when i try to turn on exposure notifications it says "en error occurred" FIX IT<br> :date: __2020-09-09 17:56:27__